jackdahms/Brainfuck-Interpreter/README.md

 # Brainfuck-Interpreter
-Interprets brainfuck code and displays memory.
+Interprets brainfuck code and displays the first twenty memory cells.

+######Notes:
+Don't pause a program to edit it, this will make the instruction pointer incorrect.

 ##Display
 Input - accepts any number of ASCII characters with values ranging from 0 to 255 <br>